 Along with eating healthy, make sure to keep your workouts consistent.
 Doing a little exercise at least 5 days a week is ideal.
 Even 5 minutes a day is a hundred times better than doing nothing at all.

 How can people make fitness an important, consistent part of their life?

 An analogy I use a lot takes us back to brushing our teeth.
 No kid wants to brush his teeth morning and night.
 As parents, we have to constantly ride our kids.
 Repetition breeds perfection.

-As adults, I believe that if you force yourself to do something (in this case working out) on a consistent basis, like your parents forced you to brush your teeth, you will eventually create a good habit.
+As an adult, I believe that if you force yourself to do something (in this case working out) on a consistent basis as your parents forced you to brush your teeth, you will eventually create a good habit.
 Imagine going 3 weeks without brushing your teeth??
 Never, right?
-You would end up in the dentist chair getting your teeth drilled for cavities, root canals, etc.
+You would end up in the dentist’s chair getting your teeth drilled for cavities, root canals, etc.

 That seems minor compared to being whisked out of your home or work on a stretcher as you are having a heart attack from lack of a consistent workout program.
 So what’s the message here?
 You created a healthy habit early on that eventually became a routine that everyone I know does at least twice a day.
 The same goes for working out and anything else in your life you want to excel and be good at.

 A day is 24 hours.
 One hour is 1/24th of your day.
 If you work out hard, and smart for half of that 5 days a week you will live a longer, happier, healthier life.
 Besides what it does for you, it has a trickle-down effect on your friends, spouse, and even your kids.

 Featured photo by apfelfred